1. Warren Hastings was the first ___________.

 Explanation: Founded in 1781 for Arabic and Persian studies.

-42. Hastings introduced judicial reforms mainly to:
+42. Hastings introduced judicial reforms mainly to___________.

 A) Please the Nawab of Bengal